dacut/aws-lambda-go-api-proxy/README.md

 Using the CloudFormation console, you can find the URL for the newly created API endpoint in the `Outputs` tab of the sample stack - it looks sample like this: `https://xxxxxxxxx.execute-api.xx-xxxx-x.amazonaws.com/Prod/pets`.
 Open a browser window and try to call the URL.

 ## API Gateway context and stage variables
-~~The `RequestAccessor` object, and therefore `GinLambda`, automatically marshals the API Gateway request context and stage variables objects and stores them in custom headers in the request: `X-GinLambda-ApiGw-Context` and `X-GinLambda-ApiGw-StageVars`.
-While you could manually unmarshal the json content into the `events.APIGatewayProxyRequestContext` and `map[string]string` objects, the library exports two utility methods to give you easy access to the data.~~

-The gateway context, stage variables and lambda runtime variables are automatically populate to the context.
+The gateway context, stage variables and lambda runtime variables are automatically populated to the context.

 ```go
 // the methods are available in your instance of the GinLambda